VissaMoutafis/VissaMoutafis/README.md

 - 🎓 BSc Computer Science @ <a href="https://www.di.uoa.gr/en">Department of Informatics and Telecommunications, NKUA</a> ✔️

-- 🖥️ Security Engineer @ [Census Labs](https://census-labs.com/), since December-2022.
+- 🖥️ MSc in Computer Science and Cyber Security @ TU Delft.

-- 📚 Currently learning Active Directory Pentesting and Mobile AppSec
+- 📚 Currently learning Cryptography and solving ctfs

 - ❗ Interested in:
   - System Security